top of page

 Tips to make soup

-In a cast iron or stainless steal soup pot heat grass fed butter and coconut oil.
+In a cast iron or stainless-steel soup pot, heat grass fed butter and coconut oil.

 Toss in chopped veggies like celery, carrots, and onions with some sea salt and a dash of cayenne pepper.